Linus1201/Linus1201/README.md

-- 👋 Hi, I’m @Linus1201
+- 👋 Hi, I’m Linus
 - 👀 I’m interested in learning more about software engineering and becoming a top programmer in near future
 - 🌱 I’m currently learning software engineering with the ALX community
 - 💞️ I’m looking to collaborate on all projects as i find every task to be very fun
-- 📫 How to reach me at linusiddi4@gmail.com
+- 📫 How to reach me : email: linusiddi4@gmail.com :twitter:iddi_linus
 - 😄 Pronouns: HE/HIM
 - ⚡ Fun fact: Coding is Fun